 The positive and the ground wire make the starter turn but what makes it actually engage with the transmission’s ring gear is the solenoid.
 If you can hear your starter turning free when cranking, the problem is most probably the solenoid.
 Find the smallest wire connecting to your starter and check the connection for rust and dirt.

 To bypass the starter solenoid’s wire, try directly providing a 12V current from the battery to the solenoid’s connection using a small wire.
 You should hear a click when connecting the jumper wire.
-All that’s left to do is to crank the engine.
+Then, all that’s left to do is to crank the engine.

 Check for corrosion

 Corrosion is the arch-enemy of good electrical conductivity.
-Make sure your battery terminals are free of corrosion and acid deposits.
+So make sure your battery terminals are free of corrosion and acid deposits.
 The best way to clean dirty battery connectors is to disconnect the battery, mix 50/50 water/sodium bicarbonate in a small cup and pour it over the battery terminals.
 Let it soak for a couple of minutes and clean with hot water.

 Don’t forget to look for corrosion at the other end of the wires.
 The starter positive connector and the solenoid connector could also be in problem.
 Make sure all engine and tranny ground connections are also free of dirt, rust, and acid.

 Tapping the starter with a hammer

-The only inconvenience with this tip is the fact that most cars have a transversal engine nowadays as opposed to longitudinal engines like before when all cars were RWD.
+The only inconvenience with this tip is that most cars have a transversal engine nowadays as opposed to longitudinal engines like before when all cars were RWD.
 The thing with a transversal engine is that the starter is usually located behind the engine.
 It’s between the engine and the firewall.
-Most of the time it’s under the intake manifold or over the exhaust manifold.
+Most of the time, it’s under the intake manifold or over the exhaust manifold.
 This location makes it really hard to reach even with your bare hand, let alone with a hammer.

 One of the tricks I use is to find a long prybar or a ratchet extension bar to reach between the intake channels and tap on the starter that way.
 Sometimes it works, sometimes it doesn’t.